Byron1z/configure-ad-B1z/README.md

   - Clicked On "Windows Defender Firewall Properties"

-  - Turn Off all of the firewall states, EXCEPT "Public Profile".
+  - Turn off all of the firewall states, EXCEPT "Public Profile".

   - Under the Public Profile Tab, go to "INBOUND CONNECTIONS" and clicked "ALLOW"